lsd-ucsc/CASL/reading-group-meetings.md

 # 2020-07-03, paper discussion

-## Week 2 for [Verifying Strong Eventual Consistency in Distributed Systems](https://dl.acm.org/doi/10.1145/3133933) by Gomes et al. (OOPSLA '17)
+## Week 2 of 2 for [Verifying Strong Eventual Consistency in Distributed Systems](https://dl.acm.org/doi/10.1145/3133933) by Gomes et al. (OOPSLA '17)

 * lindsey: since we have fewer people, we don't need breakout groups this time
 * lindsey: let's start with the sections we didn't get to last time, such as